 - Musty smells are significant signs of damp.

 - Discolouration and black patches.

 - The weakening of mortar joints.

-Damp patches are not always noticeable on internal walls, and in some cases, your property can be affected by hidden damp.
+Damp patches are not always noticeable on internal walls; in some cases, hidden damp can affect your property.
 So, keep an eye on the following symptoms.

-- When you sense a moldy/earthy odor in your place.
+- When you sense a mouldy/earthy odour in your place.

 - Your home suffers from regular condensation.

 How to Treat Rising Damp Patches on Internal Walls?